ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 **SUNET Auth Server** from SUNET. <https://github.com/SUNET/sunet-auth-server> Production implementation of AS in Python.
 BSD license.

+**Verified.ME** from SecureKey. <https://verified.me/> Production implementation of AS, client and RS.
+Proprietary license.

-**XYZ** from Bespoke Engineering, implementation by Justin Richer. <https://github.com/bspk/oauth.xyz-java>.
-Advanced prototype implementation of AS, Client, and RS in Java, with common support library.
-Prototype implementation of SPA Client in pure JavaScript.
+**XYZ** from Bespoke Engineering, implementation by Justin Richer. <https://github.com/bspk/oauth.xyz-java> Advanced prototype implementation of AS, client, and RS in Java, with common support library.
+Prototype implementation of SPA client in JavaScript.
 Apache 2.0 license.

 # Security Considerations {#security}